MinnPost/minnpost-elections-dashboard/README.md

 1. Get the code: `git clone https://github.com/MinnPost/minnpost-scraper-mn-election-results.git`
 1. Change the directory: `cd minnpost-scraper-mn-election-results`
 1. (optional) Make a `virtualenv`
-1. `pip install -r requirements_local.txt`
+1. `pip install -r requirements.txt`
-    * This is used locally to get around some bugs in the scraperwiki libraries.
 1. Run a scraper process (see above).
-1. Run basic API server; this should not be run on production, it is meant for local developmet: `python deploy/local_server.py`
+1. Run basic API server; this should not be run on production; it is meant for local development: `python deploy/local_server.py`
+  * This create a basic endpoint server at http://localhost:5000/.

 ## Production setup and deployment

-As this is meant to remulate how ScraperWiki works, it uses Python, FastCGI and Nginx to create an API for the scraped data in the sqlite database.
+As this is meant to emulate how ScraperWiki works, it uses Python, FastCGI and Nginx to create an API for the scraped data in the sqlite database.

 These instructions have been performed on an EC2 Ubuntu instance.

+**Note that for MinnPost's specific purpose, there is an AMI for this that has many of these steps already completed.
+This should be used instead of starting from scratch.**

 ### Code, Libraries and prerequisites